jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 costs 1 CP.
 Otherwise, it costs 2 CP.
   - **\[Relic] ?:** ?

-  ### Saim-Hann - Wild Host:
+  ### Saim-Hann:
-  (charging savages; jetbikes as troop/obsec)
+  - **\[Ability] Wild Host:** After this unit makes a charge move, it gains a +1 bonus to its Attack characteristic in the following Fight phase.
+In addition, if this unit is a BIKER, all models in this unit can treat all Heavy weapons they are equipped with as Assault weapons.
-  - **\[Ability] ?:** ?
+  - **\[Stratagem] Name (1/2 CP):** Use this Stratagem before the battle, when you are mustering your army.
-  - **\[Stratagem] ?:**
+Select one SAIM-HANN SHINING SPEARS or SAIM-HANN (?) unit from your army.
+That unit now takes up a Troop Battlefield Role slot, instead of Fast Attack, and gains the **Objective Secured** special rule.
+If this unit contains 5 models or less, this Stratagem costs 1 CP.
+Otherwise, it costs 2 CP.
   - **\[Relic] ?:** ?

   ### Ulthwe:
-  - **\[Ability] Foresight of the Damned:** At the start of your Command phase, this unit gains 1 Clairvoyance die.
+  - **\[Ability] Foresight of the Damned:** At the start of your Command phase, if this unit is not In Disarray, it gains 1 Clairvoyance die.
   - **\[Stratagem] ?:**
   - **\[Relic] ?:** ?

   ### Black Library:
   - **\[Ability] Forbidden Knowledge:** If this unit is a PSYKER, before it attempts to manifest a psychic power, you may choose to have it use forbidden knowledge.
 If you do, it gains +1 to Psychic tests, -1 to Ghosthelm rolls, and all Psychic test results of 11 or higher result in Perils of the Warp.
 Enemies' Deny the Witch rolls of 6 must be re-rolled when used against forbidden knowledge.
 This is a Command Effect.
   - **\[Stratagem] ?:** (better webway strike)
   - **\[Relic] The Book of Mol'Kerian:** ?

   ### Qavilon:
   - **\[Ability] Predator's Web:** For every enemy unit that is wholly within any perimiter defined by 3 different units* with this ability within 8" of it, and by the lines connecting these 3 units, the following hindrances apply:
     - The Nerve characteristic of that enemy unit is reduced by 1.
     - When that enemy unit is being shot at by units** with this trait, all wound rolls gain an Advantage.